 Marie has been active in visual arts advocacy, representing the interests of practicing visual artists through roles such as Deputy Chair of Gertrude Street Contemporary Art Spaces, Chair of the Public Art Committee for the City of Melbourne, and Deputy Chair for the Cultural Affairs Committee for the City of Melbourne.
 Marie is also a past board member of the Australian Centre for Contemporary Art (ACCA), and has served on committees for WestSpace and Linden art spaces.
 She continues to perform consulting work to local government and industry in relation to commissioning and strategic planning for public art.

 Active as an arts and design writer, Marie also publishes regularly in the fields of fine art and design.
-Recent examples include: ‘When Waste Returns: Re-imagining “use value” in a tidal river’, Studio Research, July 2013; Iteration:Again, 13 public art projects across Tasmania, ed.
-David Cross, Punctum Books NY, 2013; ‘Water as Self’, Water: Image International Conference, Plymouth University, UK, July 2012; ‘Pale, Bright and Turquoise Green for White and Brown Goods’, Colour Society of Australia Biannual Conference, University of Tasmania, September 2011; ‘Expand and Collapse’, exhibition review of ‘Where are you, an you hear me?’, Horus and Deloris, Sydney, Eyeline No. 68, 2009.
+Recent examples include the edited book 'Transformative Pedagogies and the Environment: Creative Agency Through Contemporary Art and Design' (2018); ‘Pale, Bright and Turquoise Green for White and Brown Goods’, SLSAeu Conference, Copenhagen, June (2018); ‘When Waste Returns: Re-imagining “use value” in a tidal river’, Studio Research, July 2013; Iteration:Again, 13 public art projects across Tasmania, ed.
+David Cross, Punctum Books NY, 2013; ‘Water as Self’, Water: Image International Conference, Plymouth University, UK, July 2012; ‘Expand and Collapse’, exhibition review of ‘Where are you, an you hear me?’, Horus and Deloris, Sydney, Eyeline No. 68, 2009.
 She also presented at the 2003 Image Text and Sound conference, and the 2004 Design Research Society International Conference Futureground.
 She has authored numerous essays and reviews for magazines such as Art Monthly, Agenda, Kerb and Meanjin, and was the art critic for the Herald Sun newspaper for two years.

-Marie is an Executive member of the Australian Council of University Art and Design Schools (ACUADS); she previously served as Chair.
-She is also the Treasurer for the Deans and Directors of Creative Arts (DDCA), and an Adjunct Professor at the University of Tasmania.
+Marie is an Executive Member of the Australian Council of University Art and Design Schools (ACUADS); she previously served as Chair.
+She is also the Treasurer for the Deans and Directors of Creative Arts (DDCA).